hannobraun/cnc-mill/README.md

 I believe that the following machine configurations are the strongest contenders:

 - **Moving gantry:** Tool moves in all 3 axes.
-- **Moving gantry:** Tool moves in x and z axes, table moves in y axis.
+- **Fixed gantry:** Tool moves in x and z axes, table moves in y axis.

 I have ruled out more exotic configurations for my first build (despite having lots of ideas), to reduce overall risk.